-Orange cake goes back centuries.
+Valencia orange cake goes back centuries.
 It originates from the traditional Spanish sponge cake that uses Valencia oranges (or other oranges).
 It is thought that the best oranges are produced in Valencia, Spain.
 This reminds me that the best clementines I’ve ever had were from Spain, but they are hard to find here in the United States.
 But not Valencia oranges – they are grown here as well.
 So you shouldn’t have a problem finding some sweet, organic Valencia oranges.
 But just in case, you can use other oranges in a pinch.

 I highly recommend organic oranges for this recipe because you are eating the entire orange (and pesticides tend to be highly concentrated in the skin), and you’re only buying two of them.